 If you think it will be hard to talk, figure out why.
 Are you

-wear a condom don't have much respect for you or themselves.
+break up than wear a condom doesn't have much respect for you or themselves.

 You can't script your conversation word for word, but you can prepare by writing down

 the most important points so you don't miss anything.
 Bring your notes with you in

 case you forget what you wanted to say.
 You also can prepare by looking up nearby